 - Energy Issues

-Children of Chernobyl - The story of the nuclear fire and abandoned town of Pripyat.
-Exposed children born deformed
+Seriously deformed children of Chernobyl - The story of the nuclear fire and abandoned town of Pripyat.

 In a wooded, marshy area near to the Ukraine-Belarus border, approximately 11 miles northwest of the city of Chernobyl and 60 miles north of Kiev, the capital of Ukraine, a nuclear accident occurred on Saturday, 26th April 1986, at 0123hrs local time.

 In this rambling rural setting stands a large grey brooding structure known as the V.I.Lenin Memorial Chernobyl Nuclear Power Station consisting of 4 x 1gw reactors, although at the time only 2 were operational with two more (no.5 and 6) under construction..
 This initial stage of just 4 reactors produced around 10% of Ukraine’s power requirement.

 The power station was located near to the town of Pripyat, which was selected and expanded to provide homes for the power station employees and their families.

 The construction of the power station was started in mid 1970s with the first reactor coming on line in 1977 and the forth generating power in 1983.
 At the time of the accident in 1986, two further reactors were under construction.